 Although the process for determining eligibility for federal student aid is the same for everyone, there is some flexibility.
 If you feel that you have special circumstances that might affect your costs of attendance or the amount you and your family is expected to contribute (EFC), you should contact our office.
 You should be aware that the evaluation of special circumstances usually results in a delay in the awarding of financial aid.
 For more detail and documentation, see information on Professional Judgment.

-Student aid recipients are required to report to the Office of Financial Aid any changes in financial or residency status.
+Student aid recipients are required to report to the Office of Student Financial Services any changes in financial or residency status.
 This includes the reporting of the receipt of funds from sources such as scholarships, loans, and fellowships not reported in the original application.

-The Office of Financial Aid reserves the right to review and revise or cancel awards at any time for the following reasons: changes in financial or academic status, discovery of incorrect or falsified information, or errors in the determination of need and eligibility for assistance.
+The Office of Student Financial Services reserves the right to review and revise or cancel awards at any time for the following reasons: changes in financial or academic status, discovery of incorrect or falsified information, or errors in the determination of need and eligibility for assistance.